 EMC CPR & Safety Training, LLC is a national distributor of leading AED brands, including Cardiac Science, Defibtech, HeartSine, Philips, and ZOLL.
 In addition, we offer full AED management programs.

 Founded by New York CPR expert Stephanie Duehring, EMC CPR & Safety Training, LLC offers American Heart Association, ASHI, ECSI, and Red Cross CPR/AED/First Aid classes.
-We utilize a hands-on learning approach that leads to high comprehension and retention levels among students.
+We utilize a hands-on learning approach that leads to high student comprehension and retention levels.
 The company offers on-site training for businesses nationwide.